 Key Employment Stats:

-- GDP of Florida is more than $1 trillion and has grown by nearly 40% over the past ten years.
+- GDP of Florida is more than $1.2 trillion and has grown by more than 62% over the past 10 years.

 - Job growth is spread evenly throughout the state with all major metro areas adding new jobs in nearly all of the major employment sectors.

-- Job sectors growing the most are healthcare, software, and information and business services, according to the Florida Department of Economic Opportunity.
+- Job sectors growing the most include healthcare, software, and information and business services, according to the Florida Department of Economic Opportunity.

 - Major industries in Florida are aviation and aerospace, life sciences, manufacturing, defense and homeland security, information technology, financial and professional services, logistics and distribution, and cleantech.

-- Florida is home to 19 Fortune 500 companies including Tech Data, Publix Super Markets, AutoNation, Lennar, CSX, Office Depot, NextEra Energy, Darden Restaurants, and Fidelity National Finance.
+- Fortune 500 companies located in Florida include Tech Data, Publix Super Markets, AutoNation, Lennar, CSX, Office Depot, NextEra Energy, Darden Restaurants, and Fidelity National Finance.

 - Florida has received numerous top rankings for its business-friendly climate: #2 best state for business, #3 corporate tax environment, #4 lowest private sector unionization rate, and is among the top five states with the best business tax climate.